-The Ukrainian Socialist Soviet Republic, which had been enlarged by annexations from Poland and Romania in 1939/40, was invaded during Hitler’s assault on the Soviet Union on 22 June 1941.
-During the summer and autumn of 1941, the Germans occupied most of the territory of Ukraine, including the capital Kiev (on 19 September), and reached the eastern borders of the republic by the summer of 1942.
+The Ukrainian Soviet Socialist Republic, which had been enlarged by annexations from Poland and Romania in 1939-40, was invaded during Hitler’s assault on the Soviet Union on 22 June 1941.
+During the summer and autumn of 1941, the Germans occupied most of the territory of Ukraine, including the capital Kiev (Kyiv) by 19 September, and reached the eastern borders of the republic by the summer of 1942.
 They handed over the North Bukovina, Dorohoi and Bessarabia regions to their Romanian allies, who also administered the so-called Transnistria region between the Dniester and Southern Bug rivers.
-On 1 August 1941, the Germans combined the Lviv, most of Ternopil, Stanyslaviv and Drohobych regions into the Galicia District which was attached to the General Government of occupied Poland.
-On 1 September 1941, the Reichskommissariat Ukraine was established, mostly in order to administer districts in central and southern Ukraine, but also some in southern Belarus.
+On 1 August 1941, the Germans combined the Lviv, Stanyslaviv and Drohobych, and most of the Ternopil regions into the Galicia District which was attached to the General Government of occupied Poland.
+On 1 September 1941, the Reichskommissariat Ukraine was established, mostly in order to administer major parts of Ukraine, but also some territory in southern Belorussia.
 The Chernihiv, Voroshilovgrad, Stalino, Kharkiv and Sumy districts were managed by the German military administration.
-The liberation of Ukraine began after the Red Army victory at Stalingrad in early 1943, and final liberation took place in August 1944.
+The liberation of Ukraine from German occupation began after the Red Army’s victory at Stalingrad in early 1943 and concluded in October 1944.

 Ukraine’s archival system is headed by the State Archival Service of Ukraine, which administers and coordinates most of the central and regional archival matters.
 Within the archival system there are central, regional, and sectoral (e.g. ministerial) archives.
+Regional archives normally have double subordinations.
+While in their operational activities they are subordinated to the State Archival Service of Ukraine, at the same time they are considered to be part of the structure of regional (Oblast) administrations who fund and maintain them.
+For that reason the working rules of each regional archival institution can vary.
 There are no municipal archives in the strict sense.
-There are some archives, libraries and museums which are not subject to the State Archival Service of Ukraine, such as the Judaica Institute Archive, the Academy for Science Archive in Kiev, the Historical Museum in Kiev, the Vernadskiy National Library in Kiev, and the Lviv University Science Library.
+There are some archives, libraries and museums which are not subject to the State Archival Service of Ukraine, such as the archive of the private Judaica Institute, or the Archive of the Academy of Science of Ukraine in Kyiv, the Historical Museum in Kyiv, the Vernadsky National Library of Ukraine in Kyiv, and the Lviv Ivan Franko National University Science Library.

-Among the Central Archives in Kiev there are the Central Archives for Public Organisations of Ukraine (TsDAHO of Ukraine), which contain collections on the history of the Communist Party, the General Headquarters of the Partisans in Ukraine as well as material on nationalist Ukrainian organisations; they also contain the collection of the Committee for the History of World War II attached to the Academy for Science as well as documentation of the Ukrainian Extraordinary State Committee to Investigate German Fascist Crimes Committed on Soviet Territory.
-The Central Archive of Supreme Bodies of Power and Government of Ukraine (TsDAVO of Ukraine) similarly holds material generated by the Extraordinary Commission as well as central German occupation administration files.
-The Sectoral Archive of the SBU (Security Service of Ukraine) is also located in Kiev.
-Regional archives contain among other relevant files, local documentation of the Extraordinary Commission, German and local occupation administration files as well as Jewish personal documents.
+Among the Central Archives in Kyiv there are the Central State Archive for Public Organizations of Ukraine (TsDAHO of Ukraine), which contains collections on the history of the Communist Party, the General Headquarters of the Partisans in Ukraine, as well as material on nationalist Ukrainian organisations.
+They also contain the collection of the Committee for the History of World War II attached to the Academy of Science as well as documentation of the Ukrainian Extraordinary State Committee to Investigate German Fascist Crimes Committed on Soviet Territory.
+The Central State Archive of Supreme Bodies of Power and Government of Ukraine (TsDAVO of Ukraine) similarly holds material generated by the Extraordinary Commission as well as central German occupation administration files.
+The Sectoral Archive of the SBU (Security Service of Ukraine) is also located in Kyiv.
+Regional archives contain, among other relevant files, local documentation of the Extraordinary Commission, German, Romanian and local occupation administration files as well as Jewish personal documents.

-A. EHRI approach to Ukraine: Pre-existing research, available archival guides, third- party surveys, expert workshop and support
+A. EHRI approach to Ukraine: Pre-existing research, available archival guides and expert support

-EHRI’s exploration of Holocaust-relevant archival sources in Ukraine could rely on some important pre-existing research in the field, such as Yitzhak Arad’s “The Holocaust in the Soviet Union” (2009) and Karel Berkhoff’s “Harvest of Despair.
-Life and Death in Ukraine Under Nazi Rule” (2004), which have made use of relevant archival material long before EHRI, should be mentioned.
-To get started, however, the archival guide published by the Ukrainian state archives in 2005 was of special importance for EHRI’s efforts: Nataliya Makovska’s Arkhivy okupatsii 1941-1944.
+EHRI’s starting point was the archival guide published by the Ukrainian state archives in 2005: Nataliya Makovska’s Arkhivy okupatsii 1941-1944.
 Anotovanyi reestr fondiv derzhavnykh arkhiviv Ukrainy [Archives of the Occupation.
 Annotated Register of Fonds in the state archives of Ukraine] (Kyiv, 2005).
-It provided Ukrainian-language descriptions of war-time collections in Ukrainian central and regional state archives, which have been entered into the EHRI portal.
+It provided Ukrainian-language descriptions of war-time and war-related collections in Ukrainian central and regional state archives, which have been entered into the EHRI portal.
 However, the guide rarely explicitly refers to Ukraine’s Jewish population.
-Thus, the main difficulty in using it is to choose the collections which possibly concern the persecution of the Jews.
+Thus, the main difficulty in using it is to identify collections which concern the persecution of the Jews.
 This problem was solved thanks to the help of Yad Vashem, whose staff had previously marked a number of collections as Holocaust-related.

-All collections in the guide indicated by Yad Vashem's surveyors have been entered into the EHRI portal.
-Where available, more detailed Russian language descriptions of Project Judaica were added.
-About one hundred unpublished new collection descriptions from Project Judaica on their new research guide on Southern Ukraine have been translated from Russian into English and have been added to the EHRI database.
-The already published Russian language Project Judaica collection descriptions on Ukraine are currently being translated by the Yerusha project of the Rothschild Foundation.
-The Holocaust-relevant collection descriptions from Project Judaica which have been so far entered in Russian will, therefore, in the near future all receive an English version as well.
+All collections in the guide identified as Holocaust-related by Yad Vashem's surveyors have been entered into the EHRI portal.
+Where available, more detailed Russian language descriptions from Project Judaica were added.
+About one hundred unpublished new collection descriptions from Project Judaica’s new research guide on Southern Ukraine have been translated from Russian into English and added to the EHRI database.
+The other Russian language Project Judaica collection descriptions on Ukraine that have already been published are currently being translated by the Yerusha project of the Rothschild Foundation.
+Therefore, the Holocaust-relevant collection descriptions from Project Judaica which have been so far entered on the EHRI Portal in Russian will receive an English version as well.
 In the cases where USHMM and Yad Vashem have copied from the collections and have described the copy-collections, a link has been made in the EHRI portal between the original collection and the copy collection.
-Furthermore, since often in the past the copy-collections contained copies from more than one collection in the original archive (merging for example all the copies taken in one repository), EHRI also engaged in some case studies with Yad Vashem and USHMM on the archives of Kiev, Vinnitsia and Rivne based on the original survey materials.
-This was done in order to have more detailed overviews of what exactly was copied from which collection.
-In a last step of EHRI’s identification work, Mikhail Tyaglyy, a researcher at the Ukrainian Centre for Holocaust Studies, has verified and completed information into the EHRI portal.
-He has functioned as EHRI’s general feedback person as his institution is involved in, or aware of, the abovementioned projects.
+Furthermore, as copy-collections often contained copies from more than one collection in the original archive in the past (for example, merging all the copies taken in one repository), EHRI has also engaged in case studies with Yad Vashem and USHMM on the archives of Kyiv, Vinnytsia and Rivne based on the original survey materials.
+This was done in order to obtain more detailed overviews of what exactly was copied from which collection.

 EHRI was able to identify a number of helpful archival guides, some of which are available online:

-Furthermore, a number of traditional archival guides are available, some of which are the result of third-party surveys carried out, for instance, by Project Judaica which does not focus exclusively on the Holocaust, but aims to identify sources on Jewish life in Eastern Europe in general.
+Furthermore, a number of traditional archival guides are available.
+Some of these are the result of third-party surveys carried out, for instance, by Project Judaica which does not focus exclusively on the Holocaust, but aims to identify sources on Jewish life in Eastern Europe in general.
 The available guides include, ordered by year of publication, the following titles:

-Danilenko, Vasilii et al. (eds), Otraslevoi Gosudarstvennyi Arkhiv SBU [Sluzhby Bezopasnosti Ukrainy].
-Putevoditel ("SSU Branch-Wise State Archive: Guide-book") (Kharkiv, 2010) – contains collection descriptions,
+Danilenko, Vasilii et al. (eds), Otraslevoi Gosudarstvennyi Arkhiv SBU: Putevoditel (SSU Branch-Wise State Archive: Guide-book) (Kharkiv: Prava Iudyny, 2010) – contains collection descriptions

-- Melamed, Efim/Kupoveckij, Mark (eds), Dokumenty po istorii i kulture evreev v arkhivakh Kieva: Putevoditel (Jewish Documentary Sources in Kiev Archives: A Guide)* (Moscow/New York: JTS, RSUH, State Committee on Archives of Ukraine), 2006),
+Melamed, Efim/Kupovetskii, Mark (eds), Dokumenty po istorii i kulture evreev v arkhivakh Kieva: Putevoditel (Jewish Documentary Sources in Kiev Archives: A Guide) (Moscow/New York: JTS, RSUH, State Committee on Archives of Ukraine), 2006)

 B. Characteristics of Ukraine’s archival situation and specific challenges

-Many administrative documents were destroyed during the course of the Second World War, while other parts were subject to dislocation (esp. to Germany and to central administrations of the Soviet Union, to Moscow in particular).
-Some files of the partisan movement, but especially post-war investigations (esp. documents on the aggregate level) about events in occupied Ukraine are today located in Moscow.
-Despite this, the amount of surviving documentation and the spread throughout the regions of Ukraine, especially of documents from local administrations, is dense.
+Many administrative documents were destroyed during the course of the Second World War, while other parts were subject to dislocation (especially to Germany and to central administrations of the Soviet Union, and Moscow in particular).
+Some files of the partisan movement, but especially post-war investigations (notably documents on the aggregate level) about events in occupied Ukraine are currently located in Moscow.
+Despite this, the amount of surviving documentation spread throughout the regions of Ukraine, especially documents from local administrations, is considerable.
 Documents from a Jewish perspective are relatively rare, as are contemporary personal letters and diaries by witnesses.
 Some Jewish documents have been relocated to emigration countries.